DinkyToyz/wtmcsServiceDispatcher/README.md

 ## Dispatching

 When a building needs to be serviced, the dispatcher will start looking for a free vehicle from the closest available service building first, and then the next closest and so on.
-When it finds a service building with free vehicles, it will send the one closest to the buidling needing service.
+When it finds a service building with free vehicles, it will send the one closest to the building needing service.

-Not all service budlings are willing to dispatch to all buildings, and there are a number of strategies, wich in turn uses a set of rules, that can be chosen in order do define what buildings a service buildings will dispatch to.
+Not all service buildings are willing to dispatch to all buildings, and there are a number of strategies, which in turn uses a set of rules, that can be chosen in order do define what buildings a service buildings will dispatch to.

 ### Garbage Trucks

-Garbage trucks picks up garabge from buildings they pass as well as the building they are dispatched to (this is part of the game, not of this mod).
+Garbage trucks picks up garbage from buildings they pass as well as the building they are dispatched to (this is part of the game, not of this mod).

-One result of this is that if the trucks have to travel a long or convoluted way, and passes many buildings with garbage on the way to their target, they might have to turn back to unload before ever reaching their detsination.
+One result of this is that if the trucks have to travel a long or convoluted way, and passes many buildings with garbage on the way to their target, they might have to turn back to unload before ever reaching their destination.

 ## Configuration